Being Broke Doesn’t Make You a Capital Efficient Company

 This has huge implications for founders who might jump on the seedstrapping bus.
 (Seedstrapping: a funding strategy where founders raise some money but then rely on revenue to fuel further growth, rather than just pursuing subsequent funding rounds.
 It sits between traditional bootstrapping and the typical venture capital path of multiple funding rounds. )

 I like capital efficiency as a strategy…when used as strategy, not as a cover for being under-resourced.
-When you are broke it is hard to invest into critical growth drivers, things that may not show immediate returns but are often necessary for long-term growth.
+When you are broke it is hard to invest into critical growth drivers, things often necessary for long-term growth.
 It can be hard, if not impossible, to dig your way out of a growth deficit.
 I’m not kidding when I caution founders about the perils of bootstrapping yourself to death.

 This misuse of a word may seem too small a thing to blather on about.
-But these small shifts have a huge impact on how we train entrepreneurs and how our collective expectations about adequate resourcing changes over time.
+But these small shifts have a huge impact on how we train entrepreneurs and how our collective expectations about adequate resourcing impacts investor behavior.
+It certainly has changed mine,

-And as someone who invests into companies that have the potential to be capital efficient over time, I see first hand what happens when “growth” and “financial discipline” get out of whack.
+And as someone who invests into companies that have the potential to be capital efficient over time, I see first hand what happens when “growth” and “financial discipline” get out of balance.
+Things get messy fast.

-Clearly I am ready to go off on this topic, which I am excited to do with my friend, colleague and fellow investor Rebecca Moore on September 22.
+Clearly I am ready to pop off on this topic, which I am excited to do with my friend, colleague, and fellow investor Rebecca Moore on September 22.
 We’ll be debuting a new presentation on the Pros and Perils of Capital Efficiency at the Women’s Venture Summit 2025 in San Diego.

 Building on this diatribe, we’ll explore what it really means to “do more with less” and how this expectation can empower founders or hold them back.
 And, we will take a deep dive on the unintended consequences founders face when ultra-efficiency becomes the only path.